admintimiyaki/data-science-ml-portfolio/README.md

 ### **Overview**

 This portfolio demonstrates my project work for machine learning and data science module for both regression and classification naive-bayes problems using real world datasets.
-The projects showcase skills in data preprocessing, analysis, model building and evaluation using Python and pandas, NumPy, matplotlib, seaborn and scikit-learn.
+The projects showcase skills in data preprocessing and model building using Python and pandas, NumPy, matplotlib, seaborn, scikit-learn as well.

-Each portfolio item represents a different aspect of prediction modeling:
+Each portfolio item represents a different piece of prediction modeling:

 | Project                              | Type           | Dataset                     | Algorithm         | Objective                                    |
 | ------------------------------------ | -------------- | --------------------------- | ----------------- | -------------------------------------------- |